Skip Navigation

 Francesca Dominici

-Francesca Dominici is putting her statistical prowess to the test now with a major new five-year project that will analyze two years of Medicare patient care data, air pollution records, smoking surveys, weather data, and census data.
+She is putting her statistical prowess to the test now with a major new five-year project led by Jonathan Samet, MD, chair of Epidemiology.
+The project analyzes two years of Medicare patient care data, air pollution records, smoking surveys, weather data, and census data, integrating billions of pieces of information in the process.
+Dominici, who is in charge of the statistical assembly and analysis of the data, must develop newmethods to bring it all together.